History of the Grand Canyon area: Americans

 James Ohio Pattie and a group of American trappers and mountain men were probably the next Europeans to reach the canyon in 1826, although there is little supporting documentation.

 The signing of the Treaty of Guadalupe Hidalgo in 1848 ceded the Grand Canyon region to the United States.
 Jules Marcou of the Pacific Railroad Survey made the first geologic observations of the canyon and surrounding area in 1856.

 Jacob Hamblin (a Mormon missionary) was sent by Brigham Young in the 1850s to locate easy river crossing sites in the canyon.
-Building good relations with local Native Americans and white settlers, he discovered Lee's Ferry in 1858 and Pierce Ferry (later operated by, and named for, Harrison Pierce)—the only two sites suitable for ferry operation.
+Building good relations with local Native Americans and white settlers, he discovered Lee's Ferry in 1858 and Pearce Ferry (operated by, and named for, Harrison Pearce)—both sites suitable for ferry operation at each end of the Canyon.

 In 1857 Edward Fitzgerald Beale led an expedition to survey a wagon road from Fort Defiance, Arizona to the Colorado River.
 On September 19 near present-day National Canyon they came upon what May Humphreys Stacey described in his journal as "a wonderful canyon four thousand feet deep.
 Everyone (in the party) admitted that he never before saw anything to match or equal this astonishing natural curiosity."

 A U.S. War Department expedition led by Lt.
 Joseph Ives was launched in 1857 to investigate the area's potential for natural resources, to find railroad routes to the west coast, and assess the feasibility of an up-river navigation route from the Gulf of California.
 The group traveled in a stern wheeler steamboat named Explorer.
 After two months and 350 miles (560 km) of difficult navigation, his party reached Black Canyon some two months after George Johnson.
 In the process, the Explorer struck a rock and was abandoned.
 The group later traveled eastwards along the South Rim of the Grand Canyon.

 A man of his time, Ives discounted his own impressions on the beauty of the canyon and declared it and the surrounding area as "altogether valueless", remarking that his expedition would be "the last party of whites to visit this profitless locality".
 Attached to Ives' expedition was geologist John Strong Newberry who had a very different impression of the canyon.
 After returning, Newberry convinced fellow geologist John Wesley Powell that a boat run through the Grand Canyon to complete the survey would be worth the risk.
 Powell was a major in the United States Army and was a veteran of the American Civil War, a conflict that cost him his right forearm in the Battle of Shiloh.